 In our industry, Hunter Douglas is using the recycled plastic to create the Greenscreen Sea-Tex fabric for roller blinds.
 The Greenscreen Sea-Tex fabric uses an innovative high performance eco-thread called FLX Yarn.

 FLX yarn was created by the engineering company Bionic, and is formed by heating and spinning dozens of strands of recycled plastic together, which is then combined to make up the blind fabric.

 FLX yarn is strong and versatile, and also comes with a 2-3% openness factor which means the fabric weave is tight, great for privacy, light control and for retaining heat and energy in your home.

 There are also custom options available on request.

 With the success of the Greenscreen Sea-Tex sustainable fabric, Hunter Douglas is currently experimenting to create upholstery and curtain fabrics from recycled plastics.
 We will of course let you know of any further developments!

 Want more information?

-If you would like to know more about Greenscreen Sea-Tex and the benefits of owning sustainable roller blinds fabric you can contact us or visit our showroom in Bath to browse our recycled fabric samples and talk to our designers!
+If you would like to know more about Greenscreen Sea-Tex and the benefits of owning sustainable roller blinds fabric you can contact us or visit our showroom in Bath to browse our recycled fabric samples!

 Thanks for reading!